una-language/una-language/readme.md

 # Sova

-<i>Sova</i> is a functional programming language inspired by Lisp, Python and JavaScript
+<i>Sova</i> is an experimental functional programming language inspired by Lisp, Python and JavaScript

 ## WARNING!!!
 _Sova_ is experimental yet.
 It's not production ready